Vietnams Capital Reinstates Mask Mandate In Crowded Spaces As COVID-19 Cases Spike - UrduPoint

 Vietnam's Capital Reinstates Mask Mandate In Crowded Spaces As COVID-19 Cases Spike

-HANOI, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ) :Vietnam's capital of Hanoi has updated its guidance to ask people to wear face masks in crowded public places as the number of COVID-19 infections rose to a level that makes the capital city the worst affected in the country, a local newspaper said on Wednesday.
+HANOI, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) ::Vietnam's capital of Hanoi has updated its guidance to ask people to wear face masks in crowded public places as the number of COVID-19 infections rose to a level that makes the capital city the worst affected in the country, a local newspaper said on Monday.

 People must wear masks on public transport which is an enclosed place with a higher risk of transmission of the virus, the Hanoi government said in a detailed advice published on Tuesday ahead of a five-day holiday starting next Saturday.